 It is thought that up to 80% of children have had OME by the age of four years but a decline in prevalence is observed for children beyond six years of age (Williamson 2011).
 Most episodes of OME in children resolve spontaneously within three months, however approximately 35% of children will have more than one episode of OME and, furthermore, 5% to 10% of episodes will last for more than a year (Rosenfeld 2016).
-Children with OME following an episode of untreated acute otitis media (AOM) have a 59% rate of resolution by one month, rising to 74% by three months, while children with newly diagnosed OME of unknown duration demonstrate a resolution rate of 28% by three months and up to 42% by six months (Rosenfeld 2003).
+Children with OME following an episode of untreated acute otitis media have a 59% rate of resolution by one month rising to 74% by three months, while children with newly diagnosed OME of unknown duration demonstrate a resolution rate of 28% by three months and up to 42% by six months (Rosenfeld 2003).
 The condition is more prevalent in children with Down syndrome or cleft palate (Flynn 2009; Maris 2014).
 Atopy has been considered a potential risk factor for OME in children (Kreiner-Møller 2012; Marseglia 2008; Zernotti 2017).

 Diagnosis of OME is typically by clinical examination including (pneumatic) otoscopy and/or tympanometry in primary care.
 Following diagnosis, there will often be a period of active observation, for at least three months.
 During the observation period the care provider may offer a non-surgical intervention such as hearing aids or autoinflation.
-NICE and AAO-HNS do not currently recommend the use of antibiotics, antihistamines, decongestants or corticosteroids for OME as there is insufficient evidence to suggest they are effective treatments (NICE 2008; Rosenfeld 2016).
-If OME has not resolved within the three-month observation period, the child may be referred for further management/active intervention.
+The National Institute for Health and Care Excellence (NICE) and the American Academy of Otolaryngology-Head and Neck Surgery (AAO-HNS) do not currently recommend the use of antibiotics, antihistamines, decongestants or corticosteroids for OME as there is insufficient evidence to suggest that they are effective treatments (NICE 2008; Rosenfeld 2016).
+If OME has not resolved within the threemonth observation period, the child may be referred for further management/active intervention.
 This may include hearing aid provision or review by an ENT surgeon for consideration for myringotomy, ventilation tubes insertion and/or adenoidectomy.
 The choice of active intervention varies considerably.
 Earlier active intervention may be considered for children at increased risk of developmental difficulties (see Rosenfeld 2016 for a list of 'at-risk' factors).

-This Cochrane Review will focus on insertion of ventilation tubes as treatment for OME in children.
-This review forms part of a suite of five reviews of OME treatment that will address those interventions identified in a prioritisation exercise as being most important and in need of up-to-date Cochrane Reviews: namely, adenoidectomy, autoinflation, topical and oral steroids, and antibiotics (Cochrane ENT 2020).
+This Cochrane Review focusses on adenoidectomy, either alone or in combination with ventilation tubes, as a treatment for OME.
+It forms part of a suite of five reviews of OME treatment, which will address those interventions identified in a prioritisation exercise as being most important and in need of up-to-date Cochrane Reviews, namely ventilation tubes, adenoidectomy, autoinflation, topical and oral steroids, and antibiotics (Cochrane ENT 2020).